Getting a complete thyroid hormone blood test is critical to understanding and evaluating your thyroid function.

-Because of emerging trends in thyroid function and increased understanding of various clinical states that alter peripheral thyroid hormone levels and conversion it's becoming increasingly important for patients to have a complete thyroid hormone panel.
+Because of emerging trends in thyroid function and an increased understanding of various clinical states that alter peripheral thyroid hormone levels and conversion it’s becoming increasingly important for patients to have a complete thyroid hormone panel.

 Beyond obtaining these important tests it is also equally important (if not more important) to understand how these values change or alter treatment.

-As a reminder it's important to start with these tests to have a complete understanding of thyroid hormone PRIOR to initiating thyroid hormone replacement therapy.
+As a reminder, it’s important to start with these tests to have a complete understanding of thyroid hormone PRIOR to initiating thyroid hormone replacement therapy.

-The full thyroid hormone panel includes the following tests: TSH, free T3, free T4, reverse T3, thyroid antibodies, sex hormone binding globulin and total T3.
+The full thyroid hormone panel includes the following tests: TSH, free T3, free T4, reverse T3, thyroid antibodies, sex hormone binding globulin, and total T3.